MicrosoftDocs/learn/learn-pr/azure-devops/get-started-with-devops/includes/2-what-is-devops.md

 **Andy:** This shows us where we have problems, but not what to do about them.

 **Mara:** Right, it's an exercise that helps point us in the right direction.
-As for what to do about our problems, I think DevOps will help us.
-At my last company, our deployment rates went way up, lead times were much faster, and operations had far fewer incidents.
+As for what to do about our problems, I think DevOps can help us.
+At my last company, our deployment rates went way up, lead times were faster, and operations had far fewer incidents.
 It took us a while to get there, but it was worth it.
 DevOps isn't a quick fix.

 **Tim:** I know someone who just got a job as a DevOps engineer.
 I think it's more for developers.
 That sounds like you, Andy.

 **Mara:** DevOps isn't a job title.

-**Amita:** Is there any software program we can get that will help us along, or a template?
+**Amita:** Is there any software program we can get that can help us along, or a template?
 Maybe there's a DevOps spreadsheet.

 **Mara:** DevOps isn't a piece of software.